bevyengine/bevy/release-content/release-notes/automatic_directional_navigation.md

 ));
 ```

 That's it!
-The `DirectionalNavigationPlugin` includes a system that automatically maintains the navigation graph as your UI changes.
+The `AutoDirectionalNavigationPlugin` includes a system that automatically maintains the navigation graph as your UI changes.

 ### Configuration